-It was instructive to listen to Master Cook, a highly experienced clinical negligence Queen’s Bench Master, speak last week to a packed room of clinical negligence solicitors and barristers at 7 Bedford Row.
+It was instructive to listen to Master Cook, a highly experienced medical negligence Queen’s Bench Master, speak last week to a packed room of medical negligence solicitors and barristers at 7 Bedford Row.

 Speaking in a personal capacity he talked about how dispiriting it is to see cases involving the same type of mistakes coming before him again and again and quite often from the same hospitals.
 He referred to NHS Resolution’s 5 year strategy “Delivering Fair Resolution and Learning from Harm” and the recent publication of a thematic review of cerebral palsy data by Michael Magro.